 Types of EKGs

-There are several types of electrocardiography a medical assistant may be asked to administer or assist with.
+There are several types of EKGs a medical assistant may be asked to administer or assist with.
 The most common is the standard 12-lead EKG.

 A 12-lead EKG is administered with the patient at rest.
 It may be ordered as a routine screening test or to evaluate cardiac symptoms such as chest pain or shortness of breath.